 Besides Stratocasters and Telecasters being some of the most recognizable instruments ever (due to the fact that so many legendary artists we love and adore played those puppies), one of the main hallmarks of Fender’s history is quality and innovation.

 Fender electric guitars are very well-known for their spanky high end which lent itself to so many of the famous songs we have grown up with and continue to like.
+Try anything by Stevie Ray Vaughan, “Sultans of Swing” by Dire Straits, and “Hey Joe” by Jimi Hendrix, just to name a few.

 The fact that these instruments are highly customizable and also available at different price points really adds to their popularity and wide appeal.

-Other notable Fender electric guitar models are Jaguar, Mustang, Jazzmaster (look up Kurt Cobain and Noel Gallagher, for example).
+Other notable Fender electric guitar models are Jaguar, Mustang, and Jazzmaster (look up Kurt Cobain and Noel Gallagher, for example).

 Besides building electric guitars, Fender is also known to produce some really cool acoustic and Spanish acoustic guitar models as well.